 Can my child go to school with nits but no live lice?

-The AAP says yes.
-Nits alone do not indicate active infestation and many may be empty casings.
-However, some schools enforce no-nit policies.
-Check with your school nurse for the specific policy.
+The AAP says yes, because nits alone do not indicate an active infestation and many are empty casings.
+Some schools still enforce no-nit policies, however, so check with your school nurse for the specific rule that applies.

 How soon after treatment can my child return to school?

-Under treat-and-return policies, the child can go back the next morning.
-Under no-nit policies, return depends on nit removal.
-Professional treatment at Lice Lifters of Davie includes full nit removal, enabling next-day return under any policy.
+Under treat-and-return policies, a child can typically go back the next morning.
+Under no-nit policies, return depends on nit removal — and professional treatment at Lice Lifters of Davie includes full nit removal, which enables next-day return under either policy.

 Do I need a doctor’s note for my child to return to school?

-Most Davie-area schools do not require a doctor’s note.
-A visual check by the school nurse is typically sufficient.
-Some schools accept a clearance note from a professional lice clinic as well.
+Most Davie-area schools do not require a doctor’s note and rely on a visual check by the school nurse.
+Some schools will also accept a clearance note from a professional lice clinic.